zuozhenggh/learning-library/data-management-library/goldengate/goldengate for big data workshop/GGBDWorkshop_GG4BD_1100.md

 In this lab we will use goldengate for bigdata Java Database Connectivity (JDBC) Handler to replicate source transactional data to a target or database.

 ### Objectives
-- Replicate from MySQL to Oracle in OCI using jdbc
+- Replicate from MySQL to Oracle using jdbc

 ### Time to Complete
 Approximately 30 minutes